tokdaniel/calendar/README.md

 * ```npm install```
 * ```npm start```

-This will install the dependecies and start a webpack-devserver at http://localhost:8080, opening it up will automatically redirect you to today's date.
+This will install the dependecies and start a webpack-devserver at http://localhost:8080, opening it up will automatically redirect you to today's date on the calendar.

 ## Side Notes
 * The project doesn't make much use of Redux, and Redux-Observables, since everything is done with routing.